2505 N Victor Way

 Flags

-- Top of price on this pair + tightest cash ($420k, ~$96.6k cash in, ~$8.4k left).
+- Top of price on this pair + tightest cash ($414,900 list — was $420k; ~$96.6k cash in and ~$8.4k left at the prior ask).
 It clears both gates, but the cash cushion is the thinnest here — little room for a rate or closing-cost surprise.

 - Unusually cheap tax (~$113/mo, ~0.30% effective) — a real plus, but it leans partly on Idaho’s state Homeowner’s Tax Relief credit (policy-dependent).
 Eric’s $1,350/yr estimate is deliberately set above the current owner’s net to stay conservative; don’t assume the sub-$1,200 bill persists.